Perry Farrell: 2009–present: Recent career, Kind Heaven Orchestra, and Jane's Addiction lawsuit

 On September 13, 2024, a concert of Jane's Addiction at Leader Bank Pavilion in Boston was cut short after Farrell shoved and punched Navarro and was restrained by crew members.
 Farrell's wife, Etty Lau Farrell, said Farrell had been suffering from tinnitus and a sore throat and felt his voice was being drowned out by the band.
 Farrell allegedly assaulted Navarro a second time backstage.
 The following day, Jane's Addiction issued an apology and canceled their scheduled show at Bridgeport, Connecticut.
 On September 16, they canceled the remainder of the tour and said they would "take some time away as a group".
 Navarro, Avery and Perkins released a joint statement attributing the cancellation to Farrell's behavior and mental health, while Farrell released an apology, saying his behavior was "inexcusable".
 The band later announced in January 2025 that they would be continuing without Farrell before subsequently confirming that Jane's Addiction would not continue.

-On July 16, 2025, Eric Avery, Dave Navarro and Stephen Perkins filed a lawsuit against Farrell accusing him of assault, battery, intentional infliction of emotional distress, negligence, breach of fiduciary duty, and breach of contract.
-The lawsuit also alleges that the group lost over $10 million as a result of the tour’s cancellation and cessation of all band activities including the first studio album with the classic lineup since 1990.
-The three members are also asking Farrell to pay all of the group’s outstanding bills stemming from the tour’s cancellation.
-Farrell a few hours later subsequently filed his own lawsuit against Avery, Navarro and Perkins, accusing his bandmates of bullying, assault and battery, and for "harassing him onstage during performances" which allegedly included "playing their instruments at a high volume so that he could not hear himself sing without blasting his own in-ear monitors at an unsafe level."
+On July 16, 2025, Avery, Navarro, and Perkins filed a lawsuit against Farrell accusing him of assault, battery, intentional infliction of emotional distress, negligence, breach of fiduciary duty, and breach of contract.
+The lawsuit also alleges that the group lost over $10 million as a result of the tour's cancellation and cessation of all band activities including the first studio album with the classic lineup since 1990.
+The three members are also asking Farrell to pay all of the group's outstanding bills stemming from the tour’s cancellation.
+Farrell subsequently filed his own lawsuit against Avery, Navarro, and Perkins, accusing his bandmates of bullying, assault and battery, and for "harassing him onstage during performances" which allegedly included "playing their instruments at a high volume so that he could not hear himself sing without blasting his own in-ear monitors at an unsafe level."
 Farrell also seeks damages for libel, claiming that the other members inaccurately described him in the media as suffering from poor mental health and alcoholism.

+By December 2025, the remaining members of Jane's Addiction mended their differences with Farrell, but reiterated that the band would not continue.
+On July 16, 2026, Farrell joined Japanese musician and composer Yoshiki on stage at Walt Disney Concert Hall to perform a cover of 10cc's "I'm Not in Love".